-Jennifer Aniston turned 50 years old on Monday, and the years couldn't have been better to the A-list actress.
+Jennifer Aniston turned 52 on Thursday, and the years couldn't have been better to the A-list actress.

-While Aniston's body of work -- from her Emmy-winning role as Rachel on Friends to her critically acclaimed film roles in indies like 2002's The Good Girl and 2014's Cake -- speaks for itself, Aniston is also beloved for her brutally honest and powerful interviews over the years.
+While Aniston's body of work -- from her Emmy-winning role as Rachel on Friends to her SAG Award-winning role on The Morning Show -- speaks for itself, Aniston is also beloved for her brutally honest and powerful interviews over the years.
 The subject of endless tabloid fodder thanks to her high-profile romances, Aniston has managed to rise above it all and continuously put out empowering messages for women.

 Let's take a look back at how Aniston has proven to be one of Hollywood's most relatable and strongest role models.